PriyanshuDangi/1inch-compare/README.md

  1inch-compare is an intelligent bot, which tracks transactions on [UNISWAP](https://uniswap.org/) and other DEX Providers and tell how much users could have saved if they had used [1inch Exchange](https://1inch.exchange/) instead.

-It tracks transactions at intervals of 5 mins completed over various DEX's and tweets the amount that the user would have saved if he/she had done the same transaction via the [1inch.exchange](https://1inch.exchange/)
+It tracks transactions at intervals of x mins(can be changed in the config/config.js) completed over various DEX's and tweets the amount that the user would have saved if he/she had done the same transaction via the [1inch.exchange](https://1inch.exchange/)

 ## Setup